sprhawk/MyGist/tools/rsync.md

--C, --cvs-exclude           auto-ignore files in the same way CVS does -S, --sparse                handle sparse files efficiently --delete                delete extraneous files from dest dirs
+-C, --cvs-exclude           auto-ignore files in the same way CVS does -S, --sparse                handle sparse files efficiently --delete                delete extraneous files from dest dirs --delete-before         receiver deletes before xfer, not during --delete-excluded       also delete excluded files from dest dirs

+--force-delete          force deletion of dirs even if not empty

 -r, --recursive             recurse into directories -u, --update                skip files that are newer on the receiver